kubernetes/sig-release/releases/release-1.14/README.md

 ### Exceptions

-Starting at [Burndown] the release team will solicit and rule on [exception requests] for enhancements and test work that is unlikely to be done by Code Freeze.
+Starting at [Enhancements Freeze] the release team will solicit and rule on [exception requests] for enhancements and test work that is unlikely to be done by Code Freeze.
 The exception approval is the responsibility of the SIG or SIGs labeled in the pull request.
 The release team may intervene or deny the request only if it poses a risk to release quality, or could negatively impact the overall timeline.
 Changes introduced at this point should be well-tested, well-understood, limited in architectural scope, and low risk.
 All of those factors should be considered in the approval process.
 Enhancements on an